-We two were in love!
+He and I were in love!
 We laughed, thrilled with any excuse to hug close.
 And so the weather was our friend, as we emerged from the parking garage.
-The weather only added to the excitement of the evening and the thrill of being in New York City's Times Square for New Years Eve!
+The weather only added to the excitement of the evening and the thrill of being at New Year's Eve Headquarters at Times Square in New York City !

 Navigating the density of the crowd, alone, was quite the thing to experience "for real" !
 It was nothing like the like the television coverage of the night - nothing like the view from a warm sofa, as a home audience.

 They say everyone should visit Times Square at New Years Eve once in their lifetime.
 Ohhhh, YES!

 The air, the night, the sounds and the crowd!
 We immersed - we were one with the ocean of souls.
 All sorts of people in the full range of dress: casual , formal and costumes - the big googly glasses were fairly innovative that year, and so many having fun with the "Merch" of the evening!
 We only wanted US, but I think we bought something for souvenir.

 (Will this story GET there?
 I am doing it to you it on purpose, gentle readers...waiting is maddening, no? )

 It was still early and ducking in and out of the crowd, we danced along now, on with our evening.